The Tableau Data Model

 Two fact tables can be related directly to each other on a common dimension.
 This type of analysis works best when one of the fact tables contains a superset of the common dimension.

-Multiple fact tables related to multiple shared dimension tables.
+- Multiple fact tables related to multiple shared dimension tables.
 In some use cases it is common to have multiple fact tables related to multiple shared dimension tables.
 For example, you might have two fact tables, Store Sales and Internet Sales, related to two common dimension tables, Date and Customer.
 Typically, such scenarios would require creating a circular relationship in your data model.
-Circular relationships are not supported in 2020.2.
+Circular relationships are not currently supported.

 You can approximate this type of model by merging some of the tables in the physical layer.
 For example, you might be able to union Store Sales and Internet Sales into a single table, which can then be related to Date and Customer.
 Alternatively, you might be able to cross-join Date and Customer to create a single dimension table which can then be related to Store Sales and Internet Sales.